 In 1982, Hershell suffered a massive heart attack and died unexpectedly during Kevin’s senior year of high school.
-Kevin immediately began helping Janelle take over the operations with a long-time friend, Willie Williams, who lived on the premises and had previously helped Hershell as a part-time employee.
+Kevin immediately began helping Janelle take over the operations with a long-time friend, Willie Williams, who lived on the premises and had previously, helped Hershell as a part-time employee.
 During the 80’s, Janelle, Kevin, and Willie ran the business but later Willie retired and moved into Murfreesboro; Kevin continued to learn from experience.
 Willie died in the fall of 2012.

 In 1988, they built a modern store to replace the old one and every year there were expansion projects.
-In previous years, SWAHA was a seasonal business that extended from Memorial Day through Labor Day each year but as business expanded and more modern lodging facilities were built, they began catering to trout fishing and “diamond diggers” during the off-season.
+In previous years, SWAHA was a seasonal business that extended from Memorial Day through Labor Day each year but as business expanded and more modern lodging facilities were built, they began catering to trout fishing and diamond “diggers” during the off-season.
 This grew into a year-round business.
 Now, SWAHA is open 365 days per year.

 In 2004, a floating store was built and additional stalls were added as a courtesy dock.
 Also, the Dam Grill and its open-air dining facility were added as a concession for SWAHA’s guests in 2009.
 The grill serves a variety of breakfast, lunch, and dinner menu items and is open seasonally.
 Chicken Quesadillas and homemade burgers seem to be the favorites, as well as the fried green beans.
 The new kitchen construction and Friday Night Catfish was added in 2015 and really boosted business.
 Kevin and Janet hand-cut every piece of farmraised catfish to ensure quality fillets; homemade slaw and pepper pups, pinto beans, French fries, and trimmings complete the delicious special.

-Currently, SWAHA is proud of the fact they have grown to employ 3 full-time, and approximately 15-20 part-time, as well as the Fants and their families.
+SWAHA is proud of the fact they have grown to employ 3 full-time, and approximately 18-25 part-time, as well as the Fants and their families.
 SWAHA is also proud to boast about their floating store, the Dam Grill, 2 rustic cabins, 2 private cabins, 8 condo units, 5 modern cottages, the Captain’s Quarters and the SWAHA House.
-In addition, 2 new treehouse units and one 1 bedroom unit was completed in 2016.
+In addition, 2 new tree house units and a new one-bedroom unit was completed in 2016.